 In an effort to thwart law enforcement, synthetic drugs have increased in popularity over the past decade.
 One example of this is synthetic cathinones or bath salts.
 Marketed as a jewelry cleaner, plant food, or even ordinary bath salts, many contain chemical compounds similar to meth.
 Bath salts effects are dangerous and come with a high risk of addiction.
-Look for these signs which will let you know if someone you love has a problem.
+Look for these signs and side effects of bath salts that will let you know if someone you love has a problem.

 Dangers of Synthetic Bath Salts